 In autumn, the rocks somehow manage to become more colorful, with leaf-peeping that makes New England seem downright monochromatic.
 In spring, the snow melt results in cascades of water charting new paths for the various falls.
-And in winter -- the most dominant season here -- massive icicles form on the cliffs like building-size stalactites, while the waves below freeze into what resembles ice volcanoes.
+And in winter—by far the most dominant season here—massive icicles form on the cliffs like building-size stalactites, while the waves below freeze into what resembles ice volcanoes.
 Ice climbing is a thing, and you can book a guide to help you do it here or here.

 Sign up here for our daily Thrillist email, get Next Flight Out for more travel coverage, and subscribe here for our YouTube channel to get your fix of the best in food/drink/fun.